lintweaker/xmos-native-dsd/README.md

 Notice the DSD_U32_LE sample format and rate of 88200.

 ### 2. Build the RPMs yourself

+These instructions are tested on Fedora 20 x86_64.

+General prerequisites:
+- System prepared for rpm building, [Fedora build a custom kernel] (https://fedoraproject.org/wiki/Building_a_custom_kernel)

+Prerequisites for building MPD:
+- rpmfusion repo added and enabled (rpmfusion-free should be sufficient)

+Prepare:
+- clone this repo

+Build the kernel:
+- Download the required kernel source RPM from [koji] (http://koji.fedoraproject.org/koji/)
+- Install it (as normal user).
+  `rpm -ivh <kernel-source-rpm>`
+- Copy the needed patches from this repo to the SOURCES directory `cp SRPMS/patches/* ~/rpmbuild/SOURCES`
+- Replace the SPEC file:
+  `cp SPECS/kernel.spec ~/rpmbuild/SPECS`
+- Build the kernel, e.g.:
+  `rpmbuild -bb --without debug --without perf --without debuginfo --target=`uname -m` kernel.spec`

 ### 3. Patch and build from source